 With detailed patient and hospital information, researchers can now estimate how important each hospital is to the local residents in terms of the incremental utility it brings to the community.
-Examples of this methodology are given by Town and Vistnes (2001), Capps et al. (2003), and Fournier and Gai (2007) and, more recently, Gowrisankaran, Nevo, and Town (2013).
+Examples of this methodology are Town and Vistnes (2001), Capps et al. (2003), and, more recently, Gowrisankaran, Nevo and Town (2013).
 These studies estimate the additional contribution of each hospital to the total utility of the community based on the actual choice behavior.
 One finding from these studies quantifies the increased value to the community of adding a new hospital in terms of giving patients more options, although this effect diminishes when the number of existing hospitals is large.
-The incremental value takes into account nonprice characteristics of choice options each patient faces, including travel time, nature of illness, convenience, and the patient-facility match.
+The incremental value takes into account non-price characteristics of choice options each patient faces, including travel time, nature of illness, convenience and the patient-facility match.

 In addition to enhancing options for hospital care, a second distinct welfare effect is likely to occur in negotiated prices.
 The price of hospital services, negotiated with health plan carriers and then reflected in insurance premia, will normally fall and converge to competitive levels as new hospitals are added to the market.
 In theory, a new independent hospital competitor will weaken the market power of the existing providers.
-Recent literature shows that WTP captures a key leverage factor in the negotiation between health plans, such as managed care organizations (MCOs), and hospitals.
+Recent literature shows that willingness-to-pay captures a key leverage factor in the negotiation between health plans, such as Managed Care Organizations (MCOs), and hospitals.

-Assessments of the overall value or community benefit of a hospital in a local market, including the effects of a new entry on the local prices of hospital care, must recognize the unique role of intermediation by payers on behalf of patients.
-Capps et al. (2003) consider the hospital market as an "option demand" market in which MCOs negotiate with hospitals for contracts to provide care on behalf of customer/members.
-Contracts determine which local hospitals are included in the network and the payment obligations of the plan.
+Assessing the overall value or community benefit of a hospital in a local market, including the effects of a new entry on the local prices of hospital care, must recognize the unique role of intermediation by payers on behalf of patients.
+Capps et al. (2003) consider the hospital market as an 'option demand' market in which managed care organizations (MCOs) negotiate with hospitals for contracts to provide care on behalf of customer/members.2 Contracts determine which local hospitals are included in the network and the payment obligations of the plan.
 Consumers (or employers as their representative) then decide which network to join.

 While consumers' hospital choices may be restricted by the network, prices play little or no part in the choices made at the time when a patient experiences a medical care episode requiring hospital care.
-Members of managed care plans, after paying the premium, face little or no variation in out-ofpocket prices as long as they go to a network hospital.
-Patients choose hospitals based upon nonprice characteristics of the hospital including distance, services offered, and ownership (Town and Vistnes 2001).
-With empirical parameters estimated from a multinomial demand model, one can calculate patients' WTP for access to hospitals in the network (Fournier and Gai 2007).
+Members of managed care plans, after paying the premium, face little or no variation in out-of-pocket prices as long as they go to a network hospital.
+Patients choose hospitals based upon non-price characteristics of the hospital including distance, services offered, and ownership (Town and Vistnes 2001).
+With empirical parameters estimated from a multinomial demand model, one can calculate patients' willingness-to-pay (WTP) for access to hospitals in the network.

 The separation of consumption choices from the payments or fees for services in this market does not remove potential concerns about market power resulting from co-located hospitals owned by the same company.
-In antitrust law, hospital merger analysis remains focused on the effects on prices (Moriya, Vogt, and Gaynor 2010).
+In antitrust law, hospital merger analysis remains focused on the effects on prices (Moriya et al. 2010).
 Similar concerns may be present in the CON comparative process.
-The usefulness of WTP measures requires some understanding of how hospital "prices" relate to patients' WTP and how new entry may affect prices in this model.
+The usefulness of WTP measures requires some understanding of how hospital 'prices' relate to patients' WTP and how new entry may affect prices in this model.